 2. Create a work wardrobe

 “I only wear red and black for time management purposes.
 Everything in my wardrobe matches everything else which make getting ready for the day so easy and also makes packing for business trips super fast.
 My advice – pick two colors you love and deck out your wardrobe, it will save you loads of time mentally and physically.” – Eleanor Shakiba, Entrepreneur, and author of Difficult People Made Easy.
-Interviewed by Karen Meager for her new book.
+Interviewed by Karen Meagre for her new book.

 3. Stay away from your desk if you can

 “I don’t go straight to my desk.
 I spend the first hour checking in with people face to face, it gives me a good temperature check.
 Then I think through today’s priorities before even looking at my emails.” – Michelle Harradence, Onboard HR Manager P&O cruises.
-Interviewed by Karen Meager for her new book.
+Interviewed by Karen Meagre for her new book.